raganwald/raganwald.github.com/_posts/2021-01-09-invertible-functions.md

 If `f` and `g` are invertible functions, and `⁻¹` as a suffix denotes "the inverse of" a function, then `(f ֯  g)⁻¹ = (g⁻¹ ֯  f⁻¹)`.

-Thius, if we compose two invertible functions, the inverse of that composition can be computed by taking the composition of the inverses of each function, in reverse order:
+Thus, if we compose two invertible functions, the inverse of that composition can be computed by taking the composition of the inverses of each function, in reverse order:

 ```javascript
 const plusOne = n => n + 1;